netdata/netdata/web/api/formatters/README.md

 ## Downloading data query result files

-Following the [Google Visualization Provider guidelines](https://developers.google.com/chart/interactive/docs/dev/implementing_data_source), netdata supports parsing `tqx` options.
+Following the [Google Visualization Provider guidelines](https://developers.google.com/chart/interactive/docs/dev/implementing_data_source), Netdata supports parsing `tqx` options.

 Using these options, any Netdata data query can instruct the web browser to download the result and save it under a given filename.